SARON®Futures: Transitioning the CHF-denominated market smoothly to the new risk free rate.

 Michel Erni: As there are still big interest rate hedging needs in the market for short- and long-term interest rates, a liquid alternative for CHF-3m-Futures is key for all participants.
 We now see more and more businesses based on SARON, and both the SARON Futures and SARON IRS help to eliminate basis risk.
 We expect more transfers from LIBOR-based hedging to SARON in the near future.
 Being prepared early is very important in our view.

-How important are the new SARON Futures to have robust fixed income markets?
+How important are the new SARON Futures to having robust fixed income markets?

 Pascal Anderegg: Currently, the fixed income market is marked against LIBOR swaps.
 As the CHF LIBOR swap market will most likely cease to exist by the end of 2021, it is important to have a robust SARON swap market in place.
 Having SARON Futures visibly on screens will help build confidence in the SARON swap market.
 However, it cannot be stressed enough how important it is for market participants to make the necessary adjustments to their systems and models and start relying on the SARON swap market.
 The launch of the SARON Futures should be the starting signal to switch from LIBOR to SARON.